sawanch/build-challenge-java-intuit/README.md

 **Code Quality**:
 - Comprehensive Javadoc documentation
-- 19 unit tests covering all methods and edge cases
+- 30 unit tests covering all methods and edge cases (19 for SalesAnalysisService, 11 for CSVReader)
 - Error handling for file I/O and CSV parsing
 - Clean separation of concerns (POJO, Reader, Service)